luigifreda/pyslam/docs/system_overview.md

 Each estimator type instantiates a corresponding implementation (e.g., `DepthEstimatorSgbm`, `DepthEstimatorCrestereo`, etc.), all inheriting from a common `DepthEstimator` interface.
 This base class encapsulates shared dependencies such as the `camera`, `device`, and `model` components, allowing for modular integration of heterogeneous depth estimation techniques across stereo, monocular, and multi-view pipelines.

-Section [Supported depth prediction models](../README.md#supported-depth-prediction-models) provides a list of supported depth estimation/prediction models.
+The section [Supported depth prediction models](../README.md#supported-depth-prediction-models) provides a list of supported depth estimation/prediction models.

 ### Volumetric Integrator